anilzeybek/anilzeybek.github.io/_posts/2023-09-03-implementing-transformers.md

 honest, that implementation will be much simpler.

 Anyway, let's start understanding the implementation of transformers.
 We need to have data first.
 Apart from most of the other transformers implementation tutorials, we will use real data.
-It is the `opus 100` dataset's English to German translation.
+Specifically we will use`opus 100` dataset's English to German translation.
 We can start our implementation by downloading the dataset.
 We will use HuggingFace's `datasets` library for that:

 ```python
 import datasets